 Works, good works, obedience, sinless perfection, and all sorts of things related to humanity’s ability to cognitively decide and follow after Christ, are in the realm of being “another gospel” and as such, a damnable heresy.
 There are two matters though that need to be clarified.
-Some people are born of God and believe on Jesus Christ while later taught that they better work hard to persevere and then they get confused and disturbed, like the Galatians who were called “saints” and “brothers” by Paul.
+Some people are born of God and believe in Jesus Christ while later taught that they better work hard to persevere and then they get confused and disturbed, like the Galatians who were called “saints” and “brothers” by Paul.
 Other people just love the false gospel of working their salvation into existence.
 They love the ability to stand before God and declare, “I did it!
 I made the choice, I’ve followed the rules, I am obeying you!”
 While it may not seem strange, these words are demonic expressions akin to the words of Satan when he said, “I will, I will, I will…” and then God condemned him and threw him out of Heaven.
 In like manner, Jesus Christ will throw those who stand before Him and say, “Didn’t I do this and do that and say this?”, into the lake of fire.
+Make no mistake, those who trust in the freedom of their choice to choose and believe are dead in their sins.
 I pray that many who seem to fight for their ‘fair rights’ in the economy of grace DO NOT FIND them.
 Because the fair right of all people is to be damned by a loving and gracious and holy God.